GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit02/unit02-20_spatial_preparation.md

 (https://dataspace.copernicus.eu/) of the ESA.
 You can register there for free.
 You will need this account to download Sentinel 2 satellite images.

-1. Install the following R packages: sp, terra, rgdal, sf
+1. Install the following R packages: sp, terra, sf